ryyaan2004/wuname/README.md

 Try out one of the apis and gain some street cred.

-Please see http://unrarp.github.io/wunameaas for API documentation and examples.

 # Inspiration

 The idea was heavily inspired by the original [Wu-Tang Clan Name Generator](http://www.mess.be/inickgenwuname.php).